-The world of comics and pop culture in general lost a titan this week when Stan Lee, the biggest driving force behind Marvel Comics died at the age of 95.
+The world of comics and pop culture in general lost a titan this week when Stan Lee, the biggest driving force behind Marvel Comics, died at the age of 95.
 His impact on comic book fans can’t be measured.
 Neither can his impact on comics creators.

 Lee started with a company called Timely Comics in 1939, working mostly with largely forgotten kids fare.
-The publisher struck gold with their Captain America stories, but didn’t do much to expand the concept.
-By the early 1960s, however, Timely rebranded as Marvel Comics and Lee was tapped to began crafting a new world of allies for Cap, as well as competitors for DC’s superheroes who had been off and running (and flying and teleporting) for a couple of decades.
+The publisher struck gold with their Captain America stories but didn’t do much to expand the concept.
+By the early 1960s, however, Timely rebranded as Marvel Comics and Lee was tapped to begin crafting a new world of allies for Cap, as well as competitors for DC’s superheroes who had been off and running (and flying and teleporting) for a couple of decades.

 His first creation was The Fantastic Four, which was an immediate hit with readers.
 Within a few years, Hulk, Iron Man, and of course, his biggest success, Spider-Man were spinning tales of adventure of their own.

 As a cartoonist myself, (insert shameless plug here), Stan Lee surprisingly wasn’t an early influence on me.
 See, my Grandmother worked for Western Publishing, whose Gold Key comic books included titles from Disney, Looney Tunes, DePatie-Freleng, and Walter Lantz.
 So that’s what I grew up on.
 They weren’t Marvel or DC comics, and aside from Super Goof, they didn’t include any superheroes.
 So I started drawing in the vein of those Gold Key titles.
 All by myself.